pedrodbaptista/gamdom_be/README.md

 ### `yarn docker:api`

-Run the installation of the docker compose to spin up the database and run the api in PORT 3000
+Run the installation of the docker compose to spin up the database and run the api in PORT 3000.
+Note: For this you need to have docker installed on your local machine.

 ### `yarn start`